-In accordance with Section 178(3) of the Companies Act, 2013, and on recommendations of the Nomination& Remuneration Committee, the Board adopted a remuneration policy for Directors, Key Management Personnel (KMPs) and Senior Management.
+In accordance with Section 178(3) of the Companies Act, 2013, and on recommendations of the Nomination and Remuneration Committee, the Board adopted a remuneration policy for Directors, Key Management Personnel (KMPs) and Senior Management.

-Independent Directors and Non-Executive Directors maybe paid sitting fees for attending board Meetings within the parameters prescribed by law.
 Independent Directors and Non-Executive Directors may be paid sitting fees for attending board Meetings within the parameters prescribed by law.
 The remuneration payable to Non-Executive Directors is decided by the Board of Directors.